fpip/website/_posts/2013/rackspace.md

 ##### Concluding Thoughts

 Overall, my Rackspace experience has been quite positive, and I'd recommend checking them out to see if it's a good fit for what you want to do.
+I'd like to sincerely thank Jesse and Rackspace for helping to breathe a little new life into the podcast by giving us a chance to play with their toys.

 There are some documentation issues that should be addressed--I know Rackspace prides itself on its "fanatical support", but a DIYer like myself doesn't want to have to contact support to sort out things that refreshed or improved documentation would make trivial.
+And I'd like to see just a little more control in the Cloud Files stuff.

 Now that we're all set up, I'm excited to be preparing some new episodes to be released this fall.
 Stay tuned!